-The time scheduled for each topic depends on its difficulty understood as the number of pages in the CFA Curriculum, topic weight in the exam, and the share of math and calculations in the topic (but you can further custom topics difficulty inside the Study Plan app).
+The time scheduled for each topic depends on its difficulty understood as the number of pages in the CFA Curriculum, topic weight in the exam (new CFA 2019 exam weights applied), and the share of math and calculations in the topic (but you can further custom topics difficulty inside the Study Plan app).

 Holiday & Revision

 As you must have noticed, our study plan also includes: